thelinuxkid/linkins/README.rst

 You can use the --clean option to delete links which already exist in LINK_DIR.
-Only links which link to files in TARGET_DIR will be replaced.
+Only links which link to files in TARGET_DIR will be removed.
 Any other directories, files or links in LINK_DIR will be left untouched.
 This operation has precedence over replacing links and running scripts. --clean will also remove empty parent directories.